evonove/evonove.it/README.md

 ## Frontend development

-To install the dependencies run

-    $ npm install
-    $ bower install

 The frontend app uses Gulp and Wheelie as toolchain.
+To install them run this command from the `wheelie/` folder:

+    $ yarn

-To run the app you need to launch Gulp tasks from the `wheelie/` folder with:
+To run the frontend app you need to launch Gulp tasks from the `wheelie/` folder with:

     $ gulp

+To install the development dependencies run:

+    $ yarn add -D [package]

-To start the livereload run:
+To install the production dependencies run:

-    $ npm run wheelie
+    $ yarn add [package]

 When the frontend is ready to be deployed, launch the production build and commit all files in the repository: